owaisishtiaqsiddiqui/DeepLearnHackathon/README.md

 Please find more details and example Jupyter notebooks inside each challenge folder.

-Solutions are due on Monday, July 29 at 18:00 CET.
+Solutions are due on Monday, July 28 at 18:00 CET.
 Winners will receive certificates and prizes.
-For any questions about the ML Hackathon please contact Prof. Sergei Gleyzer sgleyzer@ua.edu